seatgeek/nomad-firehose/README.md

 ### `nodes`

-`nomad-firehose nodes` will monitor all node changes in the Nomad cluster and emit an firehose event per change to the configured sink.
+`nomad-firehose nodes` will monitor all node changes in the Nomad cluster and emit a firehose event per change to the configured sink.

 The output will be equal to the [Nomad Node API structure](https://www.nomadproject.io/api/nodes.html)

 ### `evaluations`

-`nomad-firehose evaluations` will monitor all evaluation changes in the Nomad cluster and emit an firehose event per change to the configured sink.
+`nomad-firehose evaluations` will monitor all evaluation changes in the Nomad cluster and emit a firehose event per change to the configured sink.

 The output will be equal to the [Nomad Evaluation API structure](https://www.nomadproject.io/api/evaluations.html)

 ### `jobs`

-`nomad-firehose jobs` will monitor all job changes in the Nomad cluster and emit an firehose event per change to the configured sink.
+`nomad-firehose jobs` will monitor all job changes in the Nomad cluster and emit a firehose event per change to the configured sink.

 The output will be equal to the *full* [Nomad Job API structure](https://www.nomadproject.io/api/jobs.html)

 ### `deployments`

-`nomad-firehose deployments` will monitor all deployment changes in the Nomad cluster and emit an firehose event per change to the configured sink.
+`nomad-firehose deployments` will monitor all deployment changes in the Nomad cluster and emit a firehose event per change to the configured sink.

 The output will be equal to the *full* [Nomad Deployment API structure](https://www.nomadproject.io/api/deployments.html)